hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 output may optionally be supported.
 Servers may support custom output formats, which would be advertised here.
-All custom formats listed by a server must begin with the string `x_` to indicate that they are custom formats and avoid collisions with possible future additions to the specificaiton.
+All custom formats listed by a server must begin with the string `x_` to indicate that they are custom formats and avoid collisions with possible future additions to the specification.

 **Sample Invocation**